Modular invariance groups and defect McKay-Thompson series: TDLs from monstralizers

-where $\vec{\chi}^{(\mc A)}(\tau)$ is a vector formed of those characters of $\mc A$ which appear in the monstralizer decomposition (\ref*{eq:tdls:j}), and $D_{\mc L} = \diag(L_i^{(\mc A)})$.
+where $\vec{\chi}^{(\mc A)}(\tau)$ (resp. $\vec{\chi}^{(\mc B)}(\tau)$) is a vector formed of those characters of $\mc A$ (resp. $\mc B$) which appear in the monstralizer decomposition (\ref*{eq:tdls:j}).
 The objects $Z^{\mc L}(\tau)$ are known as ``defect McKay-Thompson series,'' a term defined in \cite{lin_duality_2021}.
 In that paper, Lin and Shao identified two TDLs of the monster theory, one corresponding to the $\mb Z_{2 \text A}$ conjugacy class of the monster and one non-invertible line, analogous to the Kramers-Wannier defect of the Ising CFT.
 Using the monstralizer pair $\qty(\mb Z_{2 \text A}, 2.\mb B)$ in the notation of \cite{bae_conformal_2021}, we recover the same lines and the associated defect McKay-Thompson series (given in detail in section \ref*{ss:tdls:ising}).
 We also consider the monstralizer pairs $\qty(\mb Z_{3 \text A}, 3.Fi'_{24})$, $\qty(\mb Z_{4 \text A}, 4.2^{22}.Co_3)$, and $\qty(D_{3 \text A}, Fi_{23})$.
-In each case we discover new TDLs of the monster theory, and in all but one we are able to show that we have found all TDLs arising from the monstralizer pair under consideration.
+In each case we discover new TDLs of the monster theory, and in two cases we are able to show that we have found all TDLs arising from the monstralizer pair under consideration.